tpl2go/docker-devpi/README.md

 docker build -t tpl2go/devpi:$(date '+%Y-%m-%d') .
 ```

-Starting the image
+Running the image
 ------------------
-Within the container,`devpi` stores its packages and data within `/devpi`.
+Within the container,`devpi-server` stores its packages and data within the root directory `/devpi`.
-We can use a bind mount from `<devpi-vol-path>` to provision this persistent storage space within container.
+We can use a bind mount from `<devpi-vol-path>` to `/devpi` to provision this directory as a persistent storage space within container.
-Additionally, we need to map port 3141 from within the container to whatever `external-port` you want the container to serve.
+Additionally, we need to map port 3141 from within the container to whatever `<external-port>` you want the container to serve.

 ```bash
 docker run -d -p <external-port>:3141 -v <devpi-vol-path>:/devpi \